 2. Embrace AI Without Losing the Human Touch

-Remember that automation should support your agents, not replace them.
-UniVoIP’s contact center platform combines AI-powered automation with human oversight to give businesses the best of both worlds.
+But for more complex or sensitive issues, live agents should step in.
+Automation should support your agents, not replace them.
+UniVoIP’s contact center platform combines AI-driven automation with human oversight to help businesses move faster without losing the personal side of customer service.

 3. Prioritize First-Contact Resolution